DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Acknowledgment

 \begin{IEEEbiography}[{ }]{Jingmin Zhu} received his Bachelor's degree in Physics from Southern University of Science and Technology, Shenzhen, China, in July 2023, and his Master's degree in Artificial Intelligence from Monash University, Melbourne, Australia, in July 2025.
-His current research interests include computer vision, multimodal large language models, domain adaptation, zero-shot learning, and few/one-shot learning. \end{IEEEbiography}
+His current research interests include computer vision, multimodal large language models, domain adaptation, zero-shot learning, and few/one-shot learning. \end{IEEEbiography}\BioVSkip

 \begin{IEEEbiography}[{ }]{Anqi Zhu} received her Bachelor's degree in Software Engineering from the University of New South Wales, Sydney, Australia, in 2021, and her Ph.D. degree in Engineering \& IT from the University of Melbourne, Melbourne, Australia, in 2025.
 She subsequently joined Monash University, Melbourne, Australia, as a researcher in February 2025.
-Her current research interests include computer vision, skeleton-based action recognition, zero-shot learning, and few/one-shot learning. \end{IEEEbiography}
+Her current research interests include computer vision, skeleton-based action recognition, zero-shot learning, and few/one-shot learning. \end{IEEEbiography}\BioVSkip

-\begin{IEEEbiography}[{ }]{James Bailey} is a Professor in the Faculty of Engineering and Information Technology at The University of Melbourne and Program Lead for artificial intelligence.
+\begin{IEEEbiography}[{ }]{James Bailey} is a Professor and Head of the Department of Data Science and Artificial Intelligence in the Faculty of Information Technology at Monash University.
 He was previously an Australian Research Council Future Fellow and is a researcher in the field of machine learning and artificial intelligence, including interdisciplinary applications and operational frameworks.
 His interests particularly relate to the assurance, certification and safety of systems based on machine learning and artificial intelligence.
-He works on the deployment of AI systems in collaboration with a wide range of industry and government partners across the defence, energy and health sectors. \end{IEEEbiography}
+He works on the deployment of AI systems in collaboration with a wide range of industry and government partners across the defence, energy and health sectors. \end{IEEEbiography}\BioVSkip